CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

 * What time period does an out-of-the-box run cover?
 * What are the differences between the full_ITD plots and the icefree plots (or any other combination of the ice_diag.* output files)?
 Which fields are the same?
 Which are different?
 Why would this be?
 * What happens to ice area and ice thickness around October 1, 2015?
 Why do you see this signal?
-* How does your output compare to the sample output provided for this release? (hint, see the wiki!)
+* How does your output compare to the sample output provided for this release? (hint: see the wiki!)

 Take a step back and think about all the directories and files you have created.
 The Icepack “sandbox” was cloned from GitHub and has the actual Icepack code.